DataSQRL Documentation

 - Subscription syntax for real-time data streaming

-DataSQRL automatically generates interfaces from your SQRL script for multiple protocols with customization support:
+DataSQRL automatically generates interfaces from your SQRL script for multiple protocols:

 - Data Products as database/data lake views and tables